harpocrates/language-rust/test/README.md

 ## `rustc-tests`

 These require `rustup` to be installed.
-The idea is to feed in as input rust source files, run them through the Rust compiler with `rustc -Z ast-json` (now only available on nightly) to get a JSON of the AST, then parse the same file on our side, and finally find the differences between the two.
+The idea is to feed in as input many rust source files, run them through the Rust compiler with `rustc -Z ast-json` (now only available on nightly) to get a JSON of the AST, then parse the same file on our side, and finally find the differences between the two.
+Specifically, these tests check that:

+  * we parse the same thing as `rustc`
+  * pretty-printing the AST and then reparsing it doesn't change anything

 Any test source files should be placed in the `sample-sources` directory at the project root.